 - If you had trouble listing something about the people in your life, you may want to pay more attention to those around you.
 Learning something unique or personal about the individuals in your life can help you maintain caring and positive relationships.

 A major roadblock in developing empathetic skills is STRESS.
 The stress we experience reduces our level of empathy.
 Therefore, it is important to manage this stress to be empathetic and improve emotional intelligence.

 Recent studies have indicated that people with emotional clarity and awareness are better at handling stress than others.
-Especially in the workplace, stress and burnout causes a marked degradation in our overall emotional capabilities and influence the way we respond to them.
+Especially in the workplace, stress and burnout cause a marked degradation in our overall emotional capabilities and influence the way we respond to them.

 The most helpful stress reduction method is by consciously using our senses and staying close to nature, as suggested by Bunzenmeyer.
 Apart from this here are some more activities for you to try

 - Splash cold water on your face after a stressful encounter and get back to work after that.
-Along with giving a feeling of freshness, cool conditions also help us in reducing the anxiety levels.
+Along with giving a feeling of freshness, cool conditions also help us in reducing anxiety levels.

 - Avoiding unhelpful habits like- caffeine intake and drug abuse, during hard times.

 - Take a break from things that welcome stress and redshift your focus on activities that boost your mental and emotional well-being.